 - View reports

-- Manipulate data within reports like filtering a table, adding secondary dimension, create a segment, etc.
+- Manipulate data within reports like filtering a table, adding a secondary dimension, and creating a segment

-- See shared assets however cannot collaborate on them.
+- See shared assets but cannot collaborate on them

 Understanding Permission Types at Permission Levels

-How to Add Users and Manage Permissions in Google Analytics?
+How to Add New Users and Edit Permissions in Google Analytics

-Now that you know the user permissions and levels, you probably want to know how to add users and manage permissions.
+Now that you know the user permissions and levels, you probably want to know how to get them all set up.
 We’ll show you how to do that.

 To get started, you’ll need to sign into your Google Analytics account.
 Then, click the Admin option at the bottom of your Analytics panel on the left.